Tristan’s Landlord-Tenant Law Blog

 Oral Arguments on Koble Investments v.
 Marquardt Case To Be Heard by the Wisconsin Supreme Court on September 9, 2025.

 Next Tuesday, September 9, 2025, at 9:45 a.m., the Wisconsin Supreme Court will hear oral arguments on Koble Investments v.
 Marquardt.
 The attorneys will argue the issues in the case and be peppered with questions from the Justices.
 The result of this case will be significant to the rental industry, all housing providers, and those who rent from them.
 There is no set time frame by which the Court must provide a written decision after oral arguments.
-For the sake of the many landlords and property management companies with class action lawsuits pending against them throughout the state, hopefully, the Court will move swiftly.
+For the sake of the many landlords and property management companies facing class action lawsuits across the state, the Court should move swiftly.

 It is believed that the Court will decide, at a minimum, two key issues.
 First, does the Wisconsin Consumer Act (WCA) apply to residential landlord-tenant relationships, and if so, how are the WCA and Wisconsin’s Landlord-Tenant laws to be blended?
 Second, if a tenant alleges that their rental document contain one of the “10 Deadly Sins” (or more accurately, violate one of the ten things that should not be included in residential rental agreement as outlined in Wis.
 Stat.
 704.44 and Wisc.
 Admin.
 Code ATCP 134.08), is the tenant entitled to the return of all rent paid during the tenancy (disgorgement) plus double damages plus their attorney’s fees without having to prove a causal connection between the alleged violation and their alleged harm.